 If you want to quickly create a blank page, hit the Create button in the header; if you want to create a page from a template, hit the Create from template button.

+Create ...

-Create I and the Create from template button.
-Create blank page Create from template
+Create blank page

+Create from template

 To create a retrospective page: